fuzzitdev/jsfuzz/README.md

 More fuzz targets examples (for real and popular libraries) are located under the examples directory and bugs that were found using those targets are listed in the trophies section.

+## Other languages

+Currently this library is also ported to python via [pythonfuzz](https://github.com/fuzzitdev/jsfuzz)

 ## Credits & Acknowledgments

 jsfuzz logic is heavily based on [go-fuzz](https://github.com/dvyukov/go-fuzz) originally developed by [Dmitry Vyukov's](https://twitter.com/dvyukov).